How To Move Raw Files From Lightroom To Photoshop

 Where to go next...

 And there we have it!
 While Lightroom is primarily a raw image editor, it can also be used with more traditional JPEG files.
-In the next tutorial in our Opening Images into Photoshop series, we cover how to move JPEG files from Lightroom to Photoshop!
-This series is part of our Photoshop Basics training.
+In the next lesson, we learn how to move JPEG files from Lightroom to Photoshop!